sstaub/eOS-USB/README.md

 The library allows you to use hardware elements as an object and with the use of the helper functions, code becomes much easier to write and read and to understand.
 Also refer to the EOS manual for more information.

-For use with PlatformIO https://platformio.org, as a recommanded IDE, there is an extra start example folder called **#lighthack**.
+For use with PlatformIO https://platformio.org, as a recommanded IDE with MS VSCode, there is an extra start example folder called **#lighthack**.

 If you have whishes for other functions or classes make an issue.
 If you find bugs also, nobody is perfect.